ChrisTs8920/Unit-Testing/README.md

 - **HRLib:** The library intended for testing, contains 6 methods - functions.
 - **Unittests:** The project that tests the methods of HRLib.

->*This project was made during my software quality class.*
+>*This project was made during our software quality class.*

 ## A more in depth look at HRLib